 Chad has produced various genres of programming featuring film festivals, red carpet events, movie premiers, spring breaks, Easy Rider Events, concerts, DJ music features, band interviews and action sports.
 He specializes in television & New Media, new business marketing, partnership development, talent outreach & celebrity booking Chad has also shared his skills as a broadcast media specialist to others as an instructor at “The Ohio Center for Broadcasting” training institute.
 He has relationships with all the major television networks and film production companies.
 He has produced/directed celebrity shows working with the likes of Dave Navarro, Gene Simmons & Chelsea Handler as well as produced/directed reality TV shows that have appeared on Fox Sports Net and PBS stations.
 Documentary filmmaking has been a passion and a goal for Chad for a several years now.
 He feels that his work as a director for several reality television series as well as producing late night talk shows have prepared him for this progression in his career.
-Chad is currently producing/directing a documentary film about homeless Veterans living in the US called “Learning to Bring Them Home.”
+Chad holds a BA in Broadcast Journalism from Metropolitan State College of Denver and has written for multiple publications throughout his career.

 Rebecka Jansson is the European Regional Manager for Progress Humanity.
 Rebecka resides in Sweden and travels to the United States frequently.
 Rebecka worked as a publicist in Los Angeles, California for several years with major recording artists before she discovered her love for foreign policy and homeland security.
 Upon her return to Sweden from the United States, Rebecka became a CBRN specialist and joined the Swedish Reserve Military.
 Rebecka now manages Progress Humanity’s promotions in Europe including artist and public relations as well as event management.